 As an aside, according to this CNBC article, $1.7 million is the magic retirement number.

-Happy saving (and spending) and enjoy the journey, and good luck on the path to retire early.
+Happy saving (and spending) enjoy the journey, and good luck on the path to retire early.

 Here’s one of the first articles I wrote: My Journey Post Business Sale as I Sail Into a New Harbour.